pbs-students/pbs-challenges/podfeet/pbs159-jq-Building-Data-Structures/pbs159 notes.md

 # moved square bracket to be after winners:
 jq '[.prizes[] | select(.laureates[]? | .surname != null) | {year: .year | tonumber, prize: .category, numWinners: (.laureates | length), winners: [.laureates[] | "\(.firstname) \(.surname)"]}]' NobelPrizes.json
-> w00t! got the winners into the same array now, but there's still two dictionaries for each prize, EXCEPT when the prize had one winner who didn't have a surname.
-Now THAT'S curious
+> w00t! got the winners into the same array now, but there are multiple copies of the same dictionary based on the number of winners. so if 3 winners, there's 3 copies of the dictionary.
+If one of the winners is not a person, so no surname, they're still in here but those dictionaries are NOT replicated.

 {
     "year": 1901,